WatiBenj/Blockchain_Ajtai_Hash/README.md

    This class can be seen as the environment in which all actions related to the extraction of a new block and its addition to the blockchain are undertaken.
 Its fields are the parameters *n*, *m* and *q* of the Ajtai hash function, the corresponding *Ajtai key* and an integer *difficulty* specifying the required number of 0's with which the correct hash value should start.
 The *main* method contains all the stages required to add a new block to the blockchain.

- More precisely, this procedure can be described by the following steps :
+ More precisely, the addition of a new block can be described by the following steps :

   1. Definition of the Ajtai key (random binary matrix)
   2. Instanciation of the first block (genesis)